openstack/openstack-manuals/doc/cli-reference/source/cinder.rst

 ``--state <state>``
   The state to assign to the volume.
-Valid values are "available", "error", "creating", "deleting", "in- use", "attaching", "detaching", "error_deleting" and "maintenance".
+Valid values are "available",
+  "error",
+  "creating",
+  "deleting",
+  "in-use",
+  "attaching",
+  "detaching",
+  "error_deleting"
+  and
+  "maintenance".
 NOTE: This command simply changes the state of the Volume in the DataBase with no regard to actual status, exercise caution when using.